City profile

 Vancouver, a vibrant city on Canada's Pacific coast, has a robust and diverse economy, with a GDP of approximately US$158 billion as of 2023.
 The city has a population of 2.1 million and is a major North American hub for technology, digital entertainment, and green economy sectors, leading in sustainable development and innovation.
 The city hosts Canada's largest and most diversified port, making it a crucial gateway for international trade, particularly with the Asia-Pacific region.
 Vancouver's economic resilience is highlighted by its thriving tech scene and substantial venture capital investments, which bolster its status as a top startup ecosystem globally.

-Vancouver, excels in Urban Management and Investor Attractiveness.
+Vancouver, excels in Urban Management and Governance and Investor Attractiveness.

 However, while the city boasts advanced infrastructure, these facilities may require maintenance and upgrading to keep pace with its growing population.
-Liveability, though generally high due to the city's safety, cultural vibrancy, and access to outdoor activities, is also hindered by the high cost of living and housing affordability - which has only worsened in recent years.
+Liveability and Loveability, though generally high due to the city's safety, cultural vibrancy, and access to outdoor activities, is also hindered by the high cost of living and housing affordability - which has only worsened in recent years.

 Cities like Vancouver have taken ambitious steps to make urban environments attractive to families, retaining skilled workers and driving the local economy.
 Through more than a decade of community consultation, Wesgroup Properties worked with the City of Vancouver and community groups to develop a masterplan vision for a new neighbourhood.
 This created a walkable community through mixed destinations including 25 acres of planned parkland, an elementary school, a community centre, day-care facilities and local businesses, with 35% of housing units suitable for families with children.
 Through 40 global case studies, 14 recommended interventions and 15 actions for city leaders, developers and investors and built environment professionals, Arup's report- "Cities Alive: Designing for Urban Childhoods"- shows how we can create healthier and more inclusive, resilient and competitive cities for us to live, work and grow up in.